wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 * [Bing Search API](http://datamarket.azure.com) via Azure Datamarket
 * [PythonAnywhere](https://www.pythonanywhere.com)

-We've selected these technologies and services as they are either fundamental to web development, and/or enable us to provide examples on how to integrate your web application with CSS toolkits (like *Twitter Bootstrap*), external services like (those provided by *Microsoft Azure*) and deploy your application quickly and easily (with *PythonAnywhere*).
+We've selected these technologies and services as they are either fundamental to web development, and/or enable us to provide examples on how to integrate your web application with CSS toolkits like *Twitter Bootstrap*, external services like those provided by *Microsoft Azure* and deploy your application quickly and easily with *PythonAnywhere*.

 ##Rango: Initial Design and Specification {#overview-design-brief-label}
 As previously mentioned, the focus of this book will be to develop an application called *Rango*.
 As we develop this application, it will cover the core components that need to be developed when building any web application.

+To see a fully-functional version of the application, you can visit the [How to Tango with Django website](http://www.tangowithdjango.com/).

 ###Design Brief
 Your client would like you to create a website called *Rango* that lets users browse through user-defined categories to access various web pages.
 In [Spanish, the word rango](https://www.vocabulary.com/dictionary/es/rango) is used to mean *"a league ranked by quality"* or *"a position in a social hierarchy"*.